 Our favorite place to stay on the island is Playa Azul, located in the North Hotel Zone.
 Playa Azul is a small family owned hotel with only 50 rooms.
-We choose the breakfast only plan (they also offer all inclusive) because we like to eat at different restaurants and beach clubs on the island.
-We love Playa Azul because it is small and quiet (I teach school and want to get away from kids, not be surrounded by them at a resort).
+We choose the breakfast only plan because we like to eat at different restaurants and beach clubs.
+We love Playa Azul because it is small and quiet (as a teacher, I want to get away from kids).
 Many of the staff members know us by name which makes us feel very special.
 All the staff at Playa Azul goes above and beyond to make our stay pleasant.
-We have stayed at other hotels, both downtown and beachfront, but none can compare, so we always come back to Playa Azul.
+We have stayed at other hotels, downtown and beachfront, but none compare, so we come back to Playa Azul.

 Our favorite beach clubs include Palencar Beach (great food and service; they also have a boat that will take you out to the reef to snorkel for $35/person), Playa Azul Beach Club (live music every Sunday afternoon), Sky Reef Beach Club (new place with good snorkeling), Chankanaab (this is a national park with an entrance fee; great snorkeling and food) and Punta Sur (entrance fee, lighthouse you can climb, great beach with a great snorkeling reef that you have to swim out to).

-I am blessed to be able to travel to Cozumel with my husband and am always planning our next visit to the island.
+I am blessed to be able to travel to Cozumel with my husband and am always planning our next visit!